William DiFazio: Other activities

 Along with his academic scholarship and authorship at St. John's University, DiFazio taught the texts of Karl Marx at the Brecht Forum in New York City.
 He was a co-producer and co-host of the show City Watch on local radio station WBAI 99.5 FM since March 2000.
 Along of a core group of intellectuals and local activists, he contributed to the journal Situations, co-founded by Stanley Aronowitz.
-He is also a contributor and member of the Fifteenth Street Manifesto Group, which has created and circulated a Manifesto for a Left Turn which calls for a radical, political formation.
+He was also a contributor and member of the Fifteenth Street Manifesto Group, which has created and circulated a Manifesto for a Left Turn which calls for a radical, political formation.
 At the time of his death, he was researching and writing his book, Conversations in Diners: Ordinary People and the Crisis in Capitalism.

 Family life

-DiFazio was originally from Brooklyn and lives there with his wife, Susanna Heller, a painter.
-He has one daughter, Liegia DiFazio, a lawyer.
+DiFazio was originally from Brooklyn and lived there with his wife, Susanna Heller, a painter.
+He had one daughter, Liegia DiFazio, a lawyer.